StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Select your monitors refresh rate.
 - Click `Advanced` and select `Latent Sync (VSYNC -off-) mode`.
 - Double Left Click on the bar and type in 59.995, and press `enter`.
-- For instructions on configuring Latent Sync, enabling V-Sync or Variable Refresh Rate, please reference the [Special K section of Wall's Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters), though this is beyond the scope of Old Old World's configuration.
+- For instructions on configuring Latent Sync, enabling V-Sync or Variable Refresh Rate, please reference the [Special K section of Wall's Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters), though this is beyond the scope of Apocalyptic Wonderland's configuration.

 # Q&A